knona/red-tetris/README.md

 ## How to play

 1. Create your username and click `Play`.
-2. Create a room by click `New` and choose its name.
+2. Create a room by clicking `New` and choose its name.
 You can invite your friends to play by sharing them the url.
 But you can also play solo.
 3. Click `Start` to start the game.

 Here are the Tetris commands: